thesniper333/Tesseract/README.md

 It is a button to change the background.
 You can set a video file as a background.
 To store the background files it uses indexedDB instead of localstorage as for videos it requires large storage capacity which is not availabe in localstorage.

+## How to Use
+1. Download All the files.
+2. In chrome go to manage extension an enable developer mode.
+3. Click on the load unpacked.
+4. Select the directory where the manifest.json is present.
+5. Click on new tab and you will find it there.

 Note: I created this project alone, it was not a group project.
-However I had used AIs like chatGPT and Deepseek, to increase the pace and productivity.
+However, I had used AIs like chatGPT and Deepseek, to increase the pace and productivity.